streamr-dev/network/README.md

 ## Release

-Publishing to NPM is automated via Travis CI.
+Publishing to NPM is automated via GitHub Actions.
 Follow the steps below to publish.

 1. `git checkout master && git pull`
 2. Update version with either `npm version patch`, `npm version minor`, or `npm version major`.
 Use semantic versioning https://semver.org/.
 Files package.json and package-lock.json will be automatically updated, and an appropriate git commit and tag created.
 3. `git push --follow-tags`
-4. Wait for Travis CI to run tests
+4. Wait for GitHub Actions to run tests
-5. If tests passed, Travis CI will publish the new version to NPM
+5. If tests passed, GitHub Actions will publish the new version to NPM

 ## Misc